 Stilux Milan Chain Chandelier

-Materials: 4 hand blown Murano crystal glass tubes.
-Chromed metal curved rods or tubes for the chains.
+Materials: 4 embossed hand blown crystal clear Murano glass tube lampshades.
+Chromed metal curved cylinders for the chains.
 Screws made of iron and brass.
-Chrome canopy.
+Chrome canopy and tube.
 8 Bakelite E14 sockets.

 Height: 110 cm / 39.37”